nbhr/php-reverse-proxy/README.md

 ```

 Limitations
 -----------

 To keep the script as simple as possible, this code supports GET access without query strings only.
-That is, this DOES NOT support GET parameters such as `&foo=bar` and POST method.
+That is, GET parameters such as `&foo=bar` and POST method are not supported.